srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     }
     ```

+1. Compare the output in the Visual Studio Code TERMINAL with the output in the Cloud Shell.

-1. Notice that even though there are 2 IoT Edge Modules running on the IoT Edge Device, there is still only a single copy of each message getting sent to Azure IoT Hub.
-The IoT Edge Device has a message pipeline defined where messages from the `SimulatedTemperatureSensor` are piped to the `ObjectCountingModule` which then sends messages out piped out to the Azure IoT Hub.
+    Notice that even though there are 2 IoT Edge Modules running on the IoT Edge Device that generate messages, there is still only a single copy of each message getting sent to Azure IoT Hub.
+The IoT Edge Device has a message pipeline defined where messages from the `SimulatedTemperatureSensor` are piped to the `ObjectCountingModule` which then sends messages out to the Azure IoT Hub.

 1. To stop monitoring Azure IoT Hub events, press **Ctrl + C** within the Azure Cloud Shell.

+1. Switch to your Visual Studio Code window.

-1. Navigate to the Visual Studio Code **Debug** view, by clicking on the **Debug** icon on the left-side of the window.
+1. On the left side toolbar, to open the Visual Studio Code debugger view, click **Run**.

+    The Run button is the forth button down from the top, and includes a bug-like shape on the icon.

-1. On the dropdown at the top of the **Debug** pane, select the **ObjectCountingModule Remote Debug (.NET Core)** option.
+1. At the top of the **Run** pane, in the dropdown, ensure that **ObjectCountingModule Remote Debug (.NET Core)** is selected.

-1. Select **Start Debugging** or press **F5**
+1. To the left of the dropdown, click **Start Debugging**.

+    You could also press **F5** to start degugging

-1. When prompted to **Select the process to attach to**, select the **dotnet ObjectCountingModule.dll** process.
+1. When prompted to **Select the process to attach to**, click **dotnet ObjectCountingModule.dll**.

+1. On the left side toolbar, to change to the file Explorer view, click **Explorer**

-1. Change to the **Explorer** view, and open the `/modules/ObjectCountingModule/Program.cs` source code file within the solution.
+1. In the EXPLORER pane, to open the `/modules/ObjectCountingModule/Program.cs` source code file, click **Program.cs**.

+1. In the code editor, locate the `static async Task<MessageResponse> PipeMessage(` method.

-1. Locate the `static async Task<MessageResponse> PipeMessage(` method, and set a breakpoint within this method by clicking on the line and pressing **F9**.
+1. Select the `static async Task<MessageResponse> PipeMessage(` code line, and then, to set a breakpoint, press **F9**.

+    Visual Studio Code enables you to set a breakpoint within your code by clicking on the line and pressing the **F9** key.

 1. Notice that execution stops at the breakpoint that is set, and the editor highlights that specific line of code.

-1. Open the Visual Studio Code **Debug** view, and notice the variables in the left panel.
+1. To open the Visual Studio Code debugger view, on the left toolbar, click **Run**.

+1. Notice the variables listed in the left panel.

-1. To resume execution, click the **Continue** button, or press **F5**.
+1. To resume execution, click **Continue**.

+    You can also press **F5** to resume.

 1. Notice that each time the breakpoint it hit, execution stops.

 1. To stop debugging, click the **Disconnect** button, or press **Shift + F5**.

-1. To stop the IoT Edge Simulator, open the **Command Palette**, then select the **Azure IoT Edge: Stop IoT Edge Simulator** option.
+1. To stop the IoT Edge Simulator, open the **Command Palette**, and then select the **Azure IoT Edge: Stop IoT Edge Simulator** option.

 Now that the module has been created and tested in the IoT Edge simulator, it is time to deploy it to the cloud.